infinity0/msg-notes/causal/02-consistency.rst

 There are some nuances about this.
 The fact the ack is explicit and carries no other purpose, means that these need not have ack-monitors registered on them.
-(Indeed, in the automatic case, this would result in an indefinite sequence of mutual acks.)
+(In the automatic case, this would result in an indefinite sequence of mutual acks.
+This achieves freshness, as described in the next section, but is not useful for consistency so we'll skip it for now.)

 An implicit ack, such as a normal user message, indicates "some" level [#Nack]_ of understanding of previous messages.
 Automatic explict acks *should not* be